kunikla/kunikla.github.io/README.md

 and the pages that describe each project/repository found in this account.

+Version 1.5 - 2/13/19
+ * Added page for EAN website
+ * Added page for Placeholder page
+ * NOTE: links not yet added to Home page

 Version 1.4.1 - 01/02/19
  * Changed copyright date to 2019
  * Added link to Memory game in project page title